 The added bonus is when the ‘other half’ is hogging the bathroom yet again; you can just nip outside, turn the rain curtain on, don the shower cap and lather up.
 Just ensure that pesky Sharon from next door hasn’t got her binoculars out again…

 If you do have the option of spending a bit more, you should consider the range of imported decorative aggregates such as chippings, pebbles and cobbles.

 These products hold their colour both in the sunshine and when they get wet, so you’re not going to lose the effect during the 10 month rainy season.
 In fact most of these products will look more colourful when wet so you may want to drag all your friends outside in the rain to admire them.
 We are sure they will thank you for it.

-Filling a large garden with imported stone would cost the equivalent of sending a rocket to the moon, probably, so smaller gardens have the advantage here of being able to create a path or border their entire garden with a quality, more expensive product.
+Filling a large garden with imported stone would cost the equivalent of sending a rocket to the moon, probably.
+Therefore smaller gardens have the advantage here of being able to create a path or border their entire garden with a quality, more expensive product.
 Who’s laughing now, Sharon?

 Something Easy to Maintain